mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/08_test_drive_a_class_system.md

 This presents us with some new design challenges.
 We will cover those in the next challenge.
 For now, we will focus on test-driving.

-The principle here is similar jumping from methods to classes.
+The principle here is similar to jumping from methods to classes.
 We still need to generate examples and encode these as tests, followed up by implementing behaviour to match those examples.

 Consider the following design for a music library.